How to Grow a Ponytail Palm Indoors or Outdoors

 What is a Ponytail Palm?

-Ponytail palms are not actually palms.
+Ponytail palms (Beaucarnea recurvata) are not actually palm trees.
 They are related to agaves.
 They are native to eastern Mexico and hardy in US growing zones 10 and 11.

 Ponytail palms are single stem trees characterized by the unusual shape of their trunks.
 The bases are swollen.
 The swelling is called a caudex.
 This where they store water when the season is dry.
 The gray cracked bark is reminiscent of elephant skin which gives it its other nickname, elephant’s foot tree.